Halloween in San Francisco

-Each Halloween the chic W Hotel gets ghostly with its raucous dance parties.
-On Friday night, the W hosts the Halloween International Ball, a distinctly global dance party featuring Euro hits, Persian and Middle Eastern dance music, and 80s and 90s hip hop.
-On Saturday, the massive Haunted Hotel costume party spreads out over three floors, each with a different vibe: a first floor “living room” spinning Top 40 hits, a second floor EDM-blasting “industry room” and a third floor VIP area featuring Vegas mashups, club hits and throwbacks.
-Tickets start at $40 on Friday and $45 on Saturday and costumes are required for entry.
+Each Halloween the chic W Hotel goes ghoulish with its raucous dance parties.
+On Friday night, the W hosts the Halloween International Ball, a distinctly global dance party featuring Euro hits, Persian and Middle Eastern dance music as well as 1980s and '90s hip hop.
+On Saturday, the W gets Marvel-ous with a Superheroes vs. Villains themed costume party with four different dance floors on three floors featuring EDM, house, Top 40, reggaeton and hip hop.
+Tickets start at $30 and costumes are required for entry.

-There are no fewer than five separate haunted attractions at the Pirates of Emerson haunted theme park.
-Now over 20 years old, the Pirates of Emerson are sure to terrify this October’s crop of fright-seekers with the intriguingly named spaces Prison Panic, Psychopath and The Haunted, not to mention their namesake ghostly pirate ship.
-Outside of the haunted houses, the park keeps the adrenaline pumping with mazes, a frightmares sideshow, a misfortune teller and live music.
-Tickets start at $35 at the door, $30 online.
-Kids under 10 not recommended.
+There are no fewer than five separate haunted attractions at the Pirates of Emerson theme park.
+An almost 30-year-old tradition, the Pirates of Emerson are sure to terrify this October’s crop of fright-seekers with the intriguingly named spaces like Hillbilly Holler, Mystery Mansion and Dorm of Doom, not to mention their namesake ghostly pirate ship.
+Outside of the haunted houses, the park keeps the adrenaline pumping with mazes, a frightmares sideshow, a misfortune teller, and live music.
+Tickets start at $30.

 Think of San Francisco’s largest Halloween pub crawl as trick-or-treating for adults.
-Last year, 6,000 costumed revelers took over Polk Street for $3 drinks, music and dancing, and costume contests.
-This year, whether you show up on foot or via the San Francisco Party Bus, you’re sure to be in spooktacular company at 23 haunted watering holes including Mayes, Playland, Rouge, Jackalope, the Wreck Room and Brickyard.
-It’s free to join the festivities.
-Check in at Mayes, Playland or Rouge to get a route map and wristband.
+Last year more than 7,000 costumed revelers took over Polk Street for cheap drinks, music and dancing, and costume contests.
+This year, whether you show up on foot or via the San Francisco Party Bus, you’re sure to be in spooktacular company at 20 haunted watering holes including Mayes, Lush Lounge, Rouge, Jackalope, the Wreck Room, and Brickyard.
+Check in at Mayes or Rouge to get a route map and wristband.
+Tickets are $12.

 This October the Gregangelo Museum, San Francisco’s whimsical house of oddities, hosts a magical immersive experience accented with a Malaysian tasting menu and tea elixirs.
 Explore the historical home and its enchanted installations and interactive games then delve into the supernatural and open your mind to voices from other realms during the ancient tea ceremony hosted by Fabula Tea.
-Costumes are encouraged and tickets, starting at $80/person, are limited.
+Tickets start at $80.